 - Festa dei Serpari in Cocullo, Abruzzo: the snake handlers’ procession is held in honor of the patron saint of the town, Saint Dominic.
 The statue of the saint is carried around town covered in live snakes.

 - Sposalizio dell’Albero a Vetralla, Lazio: during the festival, which finds its origins in the Middle Ages, when it had the aim of confirming the ownership of the town of Vetralla over the surrounding woods, two trees are “dressed” as bride and groom and are joined in marriage, surrounded by flower compositions made of primroses and violets offered by horsemen.
 At the end of the ceremony, food and trees to plant are offered to all participants.

-- Il Palio di Ferrara, Emilia Romagna: Il Palio di Ferrara was held for the first time in 1279 and takes place the last weekend of May, but various parades, competitions and events take place every weekend of the month.
-A medieval parade, in which more than a thousand people dress in ancient costumes and march towards Ferrara’s castle, is one of its most characteristics moments.
+- Il Palio di Ferrara, Emilia Romagna: Il Palio di Ferrara was held for the first time in 1279 and takes place the last weekend of May, but various parades, competitions, and events take place every weekend of the month.
+A medieval parade, in which more than a thousand people dress in ancient costumes and march toward Ferrara’s castle, is one of its most characteristic moments.

 - Mostra del Chianti a Montespertoli, Toscana: if you love wine and are in Italy at the end of May, you should take a look at the Mostra del Chianti, which gives the opportunity to sample some of the best wine productions in the area.